Auto CPAP Machines (APAP)

 The American Academy of Sleep Medicine (AASM) equally recommends auto CPAP and fixed pressure CPAP as first-line therapy for obstructive sleep apnea.
 The AASM concluded that neither mode is any better than the other at delivering effective therapy for obstructive sleep apnea.
 The AASM noted that individual patient preferences are vital contributors to therapy adherence and many patients state that they feel more comfortable with auto CPAP.
 All auto CPAP machines can provide both automatic positive airway pressure and fixed pressure CPAP therapy.
 In other words, if a patient’s needs change and if the provider determines that a manual CPAP (fixed pressure) mode is preferable, the auto CPAP machine is entirely capable of filling that role.

-Dryness in the mouth and nose, difficulty falling asleep, and trouble tolerating the forced air flow are the most common complaints from CPAP users.
-Auto CPAP machines have features to eliminate or reduce these side effects to CPAP therapy for sleep disorders.
+Dryness in the mouth and nose, difficulty falling asleep, and trouble tolerating the forced air flow is the most common complaints from CPAP users.
+Auto CPAP machines have features to eliminate or reduce these side effects of CPAP therapy for sleep disorders.